grafiti666666/MinimalTextLauncher3/README.md

 A radically minimalist Android launcher focused on simplicity, clarity, and distraction-free use.

 The home screen contains nothing but a clean, vertically scrollable alphabetical list of your installed apps.

-No icons, widgets, news feeds, wallpapers, or unnecessary interface elements.
+No icons.
+No widgets.
+No news feeds.
+No wallpapers.
+No unnecessary interface elements.

-### Features
+## Features

 * Minimalist black-and-white interface
 * Installed apps displayed as a simple alphabetical text list